-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a smaller reporting company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See the definitions of "accelerated filer, large accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer X Accelerated filer \\ Smaller reporting company \\
+(Check one): Large accelerated filer $\underline{X}$ Accelerated filer $\underline{N}$ Non-accelerated filer $\underline{N}$ Smaller reporting company $\underline{N}$

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\underline{\hspace{0.4cm}}$ No $\underline{\hspace{0.4cm}}$ X.
+Yes \\\\ No X.

-At June 30, 2009, the aggregate market value of the voting stock held by non-affiliates of the Registrant was \$2,177,976,715 based on the closing sale price on the New York Stock Exchange on that date.
+At June 30, 2010, the aggregate market value of the voting stock held by non-affiliates of the Registrant was \$3,025,787,429 based on the closing sale price on the New York Stock Exchange on that date.

-The number of shares of the Registrant's Common Stock outstanding on February 25, 2010 was 670,371,002.
+The number of shares of the Registrant's Common Stock outstanding on February 16, 2011 was 1,027,058,153.